 Lara Schuster Effland, LCSW

-Regional Managing Director of Clinical – WA & National Sr. Director of Insight
+Regional Managing Director of Clinical and Center of Excellence Leader for Insight Adult Services

 Ms. Effland has been working in the field of mood, anxiety, trauma, and eating disorders for 13 years in multiple levels of care throughout the country.
 Ms. Effland received her Bachelor’s degree in Psychology from Oberlin College and her Master’s degree in Social Work from Loyola University of Chicago with a concentration in clinical practice.
 Ms. Effland specializes in co-occurring eating, mood, anxiety, and trauma-related disorders, with a focus primarily on mindfulness and evidence-based behavioral interventions, such as Dialectical Behavior Therapy, Cognitive Behavior Therapy, Prolonged Exposure Therapy, and mindfulness meditation and theory.

 Ms. Effland became the Executive Clinical Director of Eating Recovery Center’s Washington site in March of 2017.
 Her experience in co-occurring disorders complements the exemplary eating disorders care at Eating Recovery Center of Washington.
 Ms. Effland regularly speaks and trains nationally on the topic of eating, mood, anxiety, and trauma-related disorders.
 Her goal is to continue to bring compassion, competence, and integrity to patient care and to ensure that all staff at ERC are given all the support they need to be the best they can be.

 Neeru Bakshi, MD, FAPA, CEDMD is a board-certified adult psychiatrist and the Medical Director of Eating Recovery Center, Washington.